jungg02/Data-Processing-GUI-for-Ailytics/README.md

 # Data Processing GUI for Ailytics
 An easy-to-use GUI application for streamlining data pipeline processes in computer vision projects.
 This tool consolidates multiple Python scripts into a single application, enabling both data pre-processing and post-processing tasks through a simple interface.

-Built with tkinter and ttkbootstrap for a modern UI, and packaged into a standalone .exe using PyInstaller for convenient distribution.
+The application is built in Python using an Object-Oriented Programming (OOP) approach to ensure modularity, scalability, and ease of maintenance, and afterwards packaged into a standalone .exe using PyInstaller for convenient distribution.

 ## Features
 ### Data Insights